-Tables 3 and 4 present the Revenue/Input Expenditure Data as well as Capital/Output Expenditure Data as of 30 September 2019.
+Tables 3 and 4 present the Revenue/ Input Expenditure Data as well as Capital/ Output Expenditure Data as of 31 December 2019.

-Revenue expenditures in the first quarter of FY 2019/2020 were at 0.47% of the planned expenditures for the current FY (column 8, last row), which is typical for first quarters given it is rainy season and pending bills would have been cleared by the close of the prior fiscal year.
+Revenue expenditures in the second quarter of FY 2019/2020 were at 6.83% of the planned expenditures for the current FY (column 8, last row of Table 3), which is typical for first quarters given it is rainy season and pending bills would have been cleared by the close of the prior fiscal year.

-Cumulatively, revenue expenditures stand at 44.55% of the project budget for these expenditures (column 10, last row), up from 32.39% five quarters earlier in June 2018.
+Cumulatively, revenue expenditures stand at 45.85% of the project budget for these expenditures as of 31 December 2019 (column 10, last row), up from 32.39% six quarters earlier in June 2018.

-As for capital expenditures, there were negligible expenditures during the quarter.
-Cumulatively, the project has disbursed 43.3% of the total budgeted for the project (last row of column 10).
-This represents a remarkable 18.9% of the project's total capital budget having been expended during the 2018-19 fiscal year.
+As for capital expenditures, the expenditures reached 3.87% of the planned expenditures for the current FY (column 8, last row of Table 4).
+Cumulatively, the project has disbursed 44.3% of the total budgeted for the project (last row of column 10).
+This represents a 1.0% expenditure of the project's total capital budget expended in the first two quarters of the fiscal year compared to a remarkable 18.9% of the project's total capital budget having been expended during the 2018-19 fiscal year.